Staying safe while foraging means knowing which wild edibles to avoid. This list of the top 10 most dangerous plant look-alikes can help!

 #3: The Pea Family

 The pea family is funny.
 It can’t quite commit to being either toxic or edible.
 Many members try to do a little of both.
-As a result, the pea family could be considered a toxic look-alike for itself.
+As a result, the pea family could be considered a dangerous plant look-alike … for itself.
 Thankfully, though they are widespread, relatively few members are seriously dangerous in small quantities after cooking or other processing.

 Its toxin is even more dangerous when injected.
 People are said to have died from threading these seeds onto necklaces then accidentally jabbing themselves with the needle.
 The validity of these claims is difficult to track down.
 However, these stories seem plausible given that just 0.1 microgram of the rosary pea’s toxin, abrin, could potentially kill a human.3)Dickers, Kirsten J., Sally M. Bradberry, Paul Rice, Gareth D. Griffiths, and J. Allister Vale.
 “Abrin Poisoning.”
 Toxicological Reviews22, no. 3 (2003): 137-42. doi:10.2165/00139709-200322030-00002.